Jinnah Stadium, Gujranwala

 The Jinnah Stadium, formerly known as Municipal Stadium, is a multipurpose stadium in Gujranwala, Punjab, Pakistan.
 It is used mostly for cricket matches.
 Built in 1981, this stadium can accommodate 20,000 spectators and is known for having one of the fastest pitches in the world.

-Jinnah Stadium is the largest stadium in Gujranwala, followed by the Mini Stadium, an association of football ground which has a capacity of 15,000.
+Jinnah Stadium is the only international stadium in Gujranwala.
 Since 2000, due to lack of international matches has led to the stadium being used for political rallies.
 The absence of a five-star hotel in Gujranwala is cited as the main reason for the lack of international matches at the venue.

 History

 Jinnah Stadium was built in 1981 under the leadership of Alhaj Muhammad Aslam Butt, then Mayor of Gujranwala, the stadium marked the city's entry into Pakistan's major cricketing venues.
 It hosted its first and only Test match in 1991.
 Over the years, cricketers such as Wasim Akram, Waqar Younis, Arjuna Ranatunga, and Sanath Jayasuriya have played at Jinnah Stadium.
 Sachin Tendulkar made his ODI cricket debut in 1989 at this ground.
 The last ODI match played there was between Pakistan and Sri Lanka in 2000 and was the first ODI match Aleem Dar umpired.
 As of August 2024, Jinnah Stadium is under consideration for hosting some matches of Pakistan Super League 2025 edition, although no renovation work has been done on the stadium in the recent years.